 She is very open and urges her students to feel free to come to her office with any questions, suggestions, ideas and concerns they may have.
 She hopes to run a productive but also a very happy and fun lab.
 Her dreams are coming true, so far… …minus that Boston Marathon Qualification… and meeting C.J.
 Cherryh… so far.
 There is still time…

 John R. Brannon is originally from the small town of Ralph, Arkansas.
 He is a blues dancer, scotch enthusiast, and roller derby official.
 Over the years, John found his way to the Pocono Mountains where he completed his B.Sc. in Biological Science: Pre-medicine with a minor in Chemistry.
 Afterwards, John journeyed further north to Montréal, Qc where he received his Ph.D. in Microbiology & Immunology from McGill University.
 John’s Ph.D. research focused on antimicrobial peptide resistance and the substrate specificity of omptins, a family of outer-membrane proteases, with an emphasis on proteolytic activity from a physiological and evolutionary standpoint.
 During this time, he became acquainted with uropathogenic E. coli (UPEC).
-John is enthusiastic about bringing his expertise to the H-lab and joining the team on their venture into dissecting the mechanisms of UPEC’s two-component systems.
-Furthermore, he is interested in investigating UPEC subpopulations and their response to environmental factors derived from the host and neighboring bacteria.
+In the H lab, John leveraged his skills and attention to detail to dissect a new step in the pathogenesis of UTI.
+His most recent paper (found here: Brannon et al., 2020 ) describes the presence of intracellular communities in vaginal cells shed by women with recurrent infection.
+John aspires to establish a research program focusing on mechanisms of UPEC ascension in the genital tract during pregnancy.
+He is co-mentored with Dr. Aronoff to help establish this new area of expertise.

 Connor Beebout is an MSTP (MD/PhD) student in the Microbe-Host Interactions graduate program.
 He grew up in Northern California and graduated from the University of California, Davis with degrees in Philosophy and Microbiology.
 Connor’s work in the lab focuses on understanding how environmental factors such as oxygen availability regulate development of resilient biofilms that can resist the immune system and antibiotics.
 When he’s not in the lab, Connor can be found running, geeking out about music, and ogling the Nashville cherry blossoms.